Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 {\bf Henceforth, the language is countable and all definably amenable pairs satisfy Assumptions \ref{H:sigmafte} and \ref{H:Fubini}.}

-Adopting the terminology from additive combinatorics, we shall use the word \emph{density} for the value of the measure of a subset in a definably amenable pair $(G,X)$.

-A (partial) type is said to be \emph{weakly random} if it contains a definable subset of positive density but no definable subset of density $0$.
-Note that every weakly random partial type $\Sigma(x)$ over a parameter set $A$ can be completed to a weakly random complete type over any arbitrary set $B$ containing $A$, since the collection of formulae
+Adopting some terminology from additive combinatorics, we shall use the word \emph{density} for the value of the measure of a subset in $\Ring$ of a definably amenable pair $(G,X)$.
+A (partial) type is said to be \emph{weakly random} if it contains a definable subset in $\Ring$ of positive density but no definable subset in $\Ring$ of density $0$.
+Note that every weakly random partial type $\Sigma(x)$ over a parameter set $A$ implies a definable set $X^{\odot k}$ in $\Ring$ for some $k$ in $\N$ and thus it can be completed to a weakly random complete type over any arbitrary set $B$ containing $A$, since the collection of formulae

 is finitely consistent.
 Thus, weakly random types exist (yet the partial type $x=x$ is not weakly random whenever $G\neq \sbgp X$).
 As usual, we say that an element $b$ of $G$ is weakly random over $A$ if $\tp(b/A)$ is.